 The first is our Talking Therapies service.
 You can refer yourself for treatment and contact our team of therapists and counsellors for guidance on different types of mental health conditions.

 Our other treatment service is called Community Psychological Medicine.
 If we refer you to this service, you’ll meet with one of our psychiatrists or psychologists who can assess you and offer different treatments.

 If you’re already receiving care from one of our teams, such as our Community Mental Health Teams (CMHT), they will guide you on the right treatment support for you.

-You can access our Community Psychological Medicine by getting a referral from your GP or care provider.
+You can access our service by getting a referral from your GP or care provider.

 Once you’ve been referred to us we’ll send you a letter, asking you to confirm within two weeks if you’d like to opt in to our care service.